Ridge Racer Unbounded

 is a 2012 racing video game developed by Bugbear Entertainment and published by Namco Bandai Games.
 It was released for Microsoft Windows, PlayStation 3 and Xbox 360.
-It is the eighth installment of the Ridge Racer franchise following Ridge Racer 7, the first mainline title not to be developed by Namco, and the first in the series overall to be released on Windows.
+It is the eighth installment of the Ridge Racer franchise following Ridge Racer 7, the first mainline title not to be developed by Namco nor released in Japan, and the first in the series overall to be released on Windows.
 Unbounded is also the most recent game in the series to be released on home consoles as its successors only focused on handheld devices.

 Unbounded marks a departure from the traditional Ridge Racer drifting style, and moved to a more combat-oriented and destructive style, similar to the Burnout series and Split/Second, as well as implementing customizations.
 The game received average reviews.

+Gameplay

+Ridge Racer Unbounded is a racing game, and it includes many staple mechanics of the genre, such as drifting, drafting, and catching air.
+However, it eschews much of the gameplay of Ridge Racer in favour of carving out its own identity.

+In Unbounded, you race down courses with destructible objects and environments, such as low walls, concrete support beams, statues, and kiosks.
+These track features can be driven through, enabling players to do collateral damage.

+During races, players can fill a power meter by completing certain manoeuvres.
+When the metre fills, targets become highlighted on the course.
+Players can trigger the power metre to activate a speed boost, which they can use to crash through the targets or take out opponent racers.